Virtual ward: COVID-19 and virtual wards

+In response to continued capacity concerns in 2022, Spirit Health deployed their remote patient monitoring platform, Clinitouch across North West Anglia NHS Foundation Trust.
+With the aim to help to discharge patients earlier.
+The clinical team monitored the patients daily through bespoke question sets and vital sign measurements.

 This led to expansion into other clinical areas.
 University Hospitals Coventry and Warwickshire NHS Trust established a virtual ward in 2022 for 100 heart patients undergoing ablation therapy to treat atrial fibrillation.
 This allows remote monitoring of electrocardiogram, selected vital signs, and symptomatic data before and after surgery.
 In June 2022 the Northern Care Alliance NHS Foundation Trust announced plans to set up a 500-bed virtual ward using Dignio technology for patients with a variety of different conditions.
 Patients will use the MyDignio App to record their vital signs.